-These "arrangements" set out
+These arrangements set out:

-- (1) how you can make a complaint that an elected or co-opted member of this council or of a town or parish council within its area has failed to comply with his or her council's code of conduct, and - (2) how the council will deal with allegations.
+- (1) how you can make a complaint that an elected or co-opted member of this council or of a town or parish council within its area has failed to comply with his or her council's code of conduct; and - (2) how the Council will deal with allegations.

-In this document the term "member" means an elected or co-opted member of this council or of a town or parish council within its area
+In this document the term "member" means an elected or co-opted member of Cheshire East Council or of a town or parish council within its area.